What is the UK Seafood Innovation Fund?

 Programme Administration and Governance

-This funding programme is administered by the Centre for Environment, Fisheries and Aquaculture Science (Cefas) on behalf of the Department for Environment, Food and Rural Affairs (Defra).
-Cefas has been selected to administer the fund due to its extensive knowledge, skills and experience in and around the seafood sector and related industries.
-Cefas are not eligible to apply to the Call 3 funding round.
+This funding programme was administered by the Centre for Environment, Fisheries and Aquaculture Science (Cefas) on behalf of the Department for Environment, Food and Rural Affairs (Defra).
+Cefas was selected to administer the fund due to its extensive knowledge, skills and experience in and around the seafood sector and related industries.

-All applications to the fund are assessed as per a three-step assessment process set out on the FAQ page.
-Any information contained within applications to the fund, or within Expression of Interest (EOI) submissions, is kept strictly confidential and is not shared outside of the SIF management teams without permission.
+All applications to the fund were assessed as per a three-step assessment process set out on the FAQ page.
+Any information contained within applications to the fund, or within Expression of Interest (EOI) submissions, was kept strictly confidential and was not shared outside of the SIF management teams without permission.

-There is a requirement for Executive Board and Steering Group members to have expert knowledge of the seafood sector and related industries, and it is therefore likely that conflicts of interest will arise during the assessment process.
-When discussing specific applications, members of either group must declare and have documented any conflict of interest prior to discussing each application, and the relevant members do not have any influence over or involvement in decision making for the given application.
-There is no opportunity for Steering Group members to influence the decision making for applications from their own organisations.
-An independent Chair has been appointed to the Steering Group to monitor the application review process and ensure it is open, fair and transparent throughout.
+There was a requirement for Executive Board and Steering Group members to have expert knowledge of the seafood sector and related industries, and it was therefore likely that conflicts of interest would arise during the assessment process.
+When discussing specific applications, members of either group declared and documented any conflict of interest prior to discussing each application, and the relevant members did not have any influence over or involvement in decision making for the given application.
+There was no opportunity for Steering Group members to influence the decision making for applications from their own organisations.
+An independent Chair was been appointed to the Steering Group to monitor the application review process and ensure it was open, fair and transparent throughout.

 Further information about the role and membership of the SIF Steering Group and Executive Board is outlined below.